 I tried to keep the protein level high with some in the yogurt, flour and more eggs than you would normally put in pancakes.
 It does make them a little thin and eggy, but I like them that way.
 I don’t like the texture of fluffy pancakes.
 Besides, I’m trying to get as much protein and as little carbs in to these quinoa flour pancakes as I can.

 Please note that I eat very little sugar so I added no sugar of any kind to the pancakes so I could eat them.
 For me, the maple syrup on top is MORE than enough sugar.
 However, to those of you who would like sugar in your pancakes, please feel to follow the recipe.
 You could consider raw honey.
 I seem to be able to tolerate it the best of all the kinds of sweetener.

 Let me know what you think of our quinoa flour pancakes recipe!
 Enjoy!

-If you like this Quinoa Flour Pancakes, you may also like these recipes:
+If you like these Quinoa Flour Pancakes, you may also like these recipes: